Orpere/rails-docker-tester/README.md

-# Add the Docker folder and the docker-compose.yalm to the root of your project
+# Add the Docker folder and the docker-compose.ymlto the root of your project

 ## Update database.yaml on config as follow